-Brendan Gaughan Gives Hilarious Interview After Wild Talladega Wreck
+NESN

 Then, as things tend to happen at Talladega Superspeedway, it was taken from him in a flash.

 Gaughan was the deepest of dark horses entering Monday’s continuation of the 1000Bulb.com 500, but nonetheless had himself sitting pretty as the race came down to the final stages.
-Gaughan was in the top-five, and managed to get himself to front of the outside line with a chance to get pushed to the front.
+Gaughan was in the top-five and managed to get himself to the front of the outside line with a chance to get pushed to the front.
 And that’s exactly what happened, as Brad Keselowski’s push got Gaughan’s nose out in front moments before all hell broke loose.

 Kyle Busch got sideways in the middle lane, crashing into Gaughan and sending the No. 62 across the track in front of the entire field.
 Gaughan was clipped while sideways, causing his car to do a barrel roll in the air before landing back on all four tires.